Skip to Main Content

 Newborn Intensive Care Unit (NICU)

-The Valley Hospital’s 15-bed Neonatal Intensive Care Unit (NICU) is designated by the State of New Jersey as a Level III nursery, a designation given to units capable of caring for high-risk mothers and very small or very sick newborn babies.
+The Valley Hospital’s 22-bed Neonatal Intensive Care Unit (NICU) is designated by the State of New Jersey as a Level III nursery, a designation given to units capable of caring for high-risk mothers and very small or very sick newborn babies.
 Donor contributions support the department’s practice of Family Nurture Care and Family Support, a family-centered approach to enhance the standard of care for infants and families.
 Results show babies with both improved brain development and quality outcomes, and parents who demonstrated decreased stress and anxiety.
-Today The Valley Hospital is the only hospital in the Tristate area incorporating this care paradigm as a standard of care in the NICU.

 Compassionate care is one of the hallmarks of care at Valley.
 Valley’s nurses provide invaluable service as they champion and promote the health of every patient who comes through our doors.
 Since 2003, The Valley Hospital has been a four-time recipient of the prestigious Magnet Designation for Nursing Excellence – the highest honor an organization can receive for professional nursing practice.
 Support for continued nursing education enables attendance at seminars, conferences, educational forums, and certification programs, allowing staff to stay up-to-date on critical medical advances, new technologies, quality improvements, current research and best practices within their field.